ey2ron/BANK-APP-GUI/README.md

 # DSA_Project-Bank
 A GUI for IBM - International Bank of Maniago
-Created with the help of WXWidgets and compatible only with Visual Studio.
+Created using WXWidgets and compatible only with Visual Studio.

 **Group Members:**
 Arceleta, Axel Aaron